 Chris joined Watsi on December 6th, 2019.
-Two years ago, Chris joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Chris' most recent donation supported Khu, a 42-year old Burmese refugee from Thailand, to fund surgery to reset fractured bones so he can use his arm again.
+Three years ago, Chris joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Chris' most recent donation supported Ivan, a cheerful 11-month-old baby from Tanzania, to fund clubfoot repair surgery so that he can walk as he grows.

 Khu is a 42-year-old who lives with his three sisters and two nieces in a refugee camp.
 In February, he had to flee across the border from Karen State in Burma due to fighting around his village.
 His two younger sisters are students, while his other sister is currently working as an agricultural day laborer since Khu cannot work since his accident.
 He looks after his two nieces who are too young to go to school.
 In March, Khu was working on a local farm and was struck on the right forearm by a tire chain from an exploding tractor tire he was filling.
 After unsuccessfully trying for two months to heal his arm with blessed oil and turmeric paste, he sought medical help and was referred to Mae Sot hospital, where it was determined that he needs surgery for a broken forearm bone.
 Currently, Khu cannot lift up his right arm and cannot grab any objects with his right hand.
 He cannot move his right arm because of the pain.
 He has taken pain medicine since his accident to control the pain and he is not able to work.
 With the help of our medical partner, Burma Children Medical Fund, Khu will undergo surgery to reset his fractured bones and ensure proper healing.
 The procedure is scheduled for June 1st and will cost $1,500.
 This procedure will help him regain use of his right arm so that he can go back to work and earn a living to support himself and his family.
 Khu said, “Everyone told me that I am very lucky that only my arm was injured.
 I feel very sad that I cannot work and that I have to depend on my sister’s income.
 She has to work hard since my accident.
 I hope I will get better soon so that I can find work again.”